 We make provision for the children to use the computer in geography lessons where appropriate.
 We incorporate ICT in our geography curriculum planning.
-The use of a Smart board in the classroom also enhances the children's learning.
 Children use ICT in geography to enhance their skills in data handling and in presenting written work.
 Laptops, I-Pads and Chrome books may also be used as a research aid and tool for exploring localities e.g through Google maps.
 We also offer children the opportunity to use the digital camera to record and use photographic images.